seamapi/docs/docs/api-clients/devices/delete-device.md

 ## Delete a Device

 {% hint style="warning" %}
-Deleting a device will trigger a `device.deleted` event and remove the device and all data associated with the device from Seam: events, access codes, etc. For every deleted resource, a corresponding deleted event will be sent, but the resource will not be deleted from the provider.
-This action is irreversible.
+Deleting a device triggers a `device.deleted` event and removes the device and all data associated with the device from Seam, including events, access codes, and so on.
+For every deleted resource, Seam sends a corresponding deleted event, but the resource is not deleted from the provider.

-For example, deleting a device with an access code will send both a `device.deleted` event and an `access_code.deleted` event, but Seam will not remove the access code from the device.
+For example, if you delete a device with an access code, Seam sends both a `device.deleted` event and an `access_code.deleted` event, but Seam does not remove the access code from the device.
 {% endhint %}

 {% hint style="info" %}